 In addition, Michael has a strong interest in Clinical Quality and Audit is the Chair of the Board Quality Committee at Mercy Health.

-Associate Professor Mark Daniell
+Professor Mark Daniell

 MB BS, MS, FRANZCO, FRACS